 field_purge_batch(); // note: only run this if you need the field deleted immediately!! otherwise it will just be deleted the next time the cron runs

-If you manually start deleting fields from the db, then all sorts of things can go wrong.
-For example, hook_field_delete will not be called and one of your modules might explode.
+If you manually delete fields from the database, many things can go wrong.
+For example, hook_field_delete will not be called and one of your modules might fail and crash the site.

-This module was introduced in Drupal 7.
-Unlike in earlier versions, you do not need to download a separate module to add fields to a content type.
+The Fields module was incorporated into Drupal 7.
+Unlike earlier versions, you do not need to download a separate module to add fields to a content type.

 The Content Construction Kit (CCK) in Drupal 6 and lower